TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

   --es-uri http://ELASTICSEARCH_IP_ADDRESS:9200
 ```

-Users, cases and alerts from TheHive3 will be created under the organisation specified by `--main-organisation` parameter.
+The *Organisation* named *myOrganisation* is created by the migration tool and Users, Cases and Alerts from TheHive3 are created under that organisation.

 More parameters are available, run `/opt/thehive/bin/migration --help` for a summary.